James B. Rawlings: Education

 Rawlings earned his undergraduate degree in chemical engineering at the University of Texas at Austin.
 He completed his Ph.D. in chemical engineering at the University of Wisconsin-Madison.
-His postdoctoral research was conducted as a NATO postdoctoral fellow at the Institute for System Dynamics and Process Control at the University of Stuttgart, Germany.
+His postdoctoral research in 1985 was conducted as a NATO postdoctoral fellow at the Institute for System Dynamics and Process Control at the University of Stuttgart, Germany.

 Research and career

 Rawlings began his academic career at the University of Texas at Austin as an assistant professor in 1986 and later became an associate professor.
 In 1995, Rawlings joined the faculty at the University of Wisconsin-Madison as a full professor where he held the Paul A. Elfers Chair in Chemical and Biological Engineering.
-During his time at UW-Madison, he made significant contributions to the fields of chemical process monitoring and control, and reaction engineering at the molecular level.
+His research at Wisconsin centered on chemical process monitoring and control and on reaction engineering at the molecular level.
 In 2016, Rawlings joined the faculty at the University of California, Santa Barbara as the Mellichamp Process Control Chair.
 His research at UCSB continues to focus on process monitoring and control, as well as computational modeling.

-Working with John Eaton after he finished his PhD in the Rawlings research group, Rawlings was a strong advocate and supporter of the free software project GNU Octave, a high-level computer language for numerical simulation and scientific computing.
+GNU Octave was originally developed by John W. Eaton, a doctoral student in Rawlings' research group, beginning around 1988 as companion software for an undergraduate chemical reactor design course.
+Rawlings has been a longtime user and advocate of the project.